HCDigitalScholarship/intervals/tutorial/01_Introduction.md

 Adding the parameter `recursive = True` will in turn import all of the pieces in the main directory and any subdirectories, for example:

-    pieces = importScore('/Users/rfreedma/Downloads/MEI_Folder', recursive=True)
+    pieces = importScore('/Users/rfreedma/Downloads/MEI_Folder', recursive = True)

-And as with a single piece, the parameter `verbose=True` will the status of each attempted import.
+And as with a single piece, the parameter `verbose = True` will the status of each attempted import.

 The CRIM Interval library also allows the user to import multiple pieces at once through the `CorpusBase()` function.
 This function operates similarly to the `importPiece()` function, but accepts a **list of piece urls or paths** instead of a single url or path.
 The individual items in the Python list must be: